eunomia-bpf/eunomia.dev/docs/others/ideas.md

 If you want to add map support for microcontrollers,  I think you can write a c implementation, compile it and link it with bpftime AOT products.
 We will provide an example later.

-## Add Fuzzer for bpftime and improve compatibility
+## Add Fuzzer and kernel eBPF test for bpftime to improve compatibility

 ### Project Overview

 The `bpftime` project, known for its innovative userspace eBPF runtime, is seeking to enhance its robustness and reliability by integrating a fuzzer.
-This project aims to develop and integrate a fuzzer specifically designed for `bpftime`, using tools like [Google's Buzzer](https://github.com/google/buzzer).
+This project aims to develop or integrate a fuzzer for `bpftime`, using tools like [Google's Buzzer](https://github.com/google/buzzer).
 The fuzzer will systematically test `bpftime` to uncover any potential bugs, memory leaks, or vulnerabilities, ensuring a more secure and stable runtime environment.
+Besides, we also need to add kernel eBPF test for bpftime to improve compatibility.

-You also needs to enable the fuzzer in CI.
+You also needs to enable the fuzzer and eBPF tests in CI.

 ### Timeframe and Difficulty